nuradin01/DugsiileMobileApp/README.md

 * Select specific time range and see paid and unpaid fees.
 * Charge tuition fee to all paying students.
 * Receive fees.
-* Dugsiile caches your date to see it when you go offline.
+* Dugsiile caches your data to see it when you go offline.